asheroto/Extension-Exporter/README.md

 - **CRX Download Links** – No longer functional due to browser restrictions.
 Use the CRX link from the text-only listing with `wget`, `curl`, or the [CRX Extractor/Downloader](https://chromewebstore.google.com/detail/crx-extractordownloader/ajkhmmldknmfjnmeedkbkkojgobmljda) extension.
 - **Toggle CRX Download** – Will be removed as CRX downloads no longer work from the exported HTML file.

-Chrome now blocks direct CRX downloads from external HTML files for security reasons. **Manually installed CRX files also won't update automatically**, so we recommend installing from the **Chrome Web Store** or **Edge Add-ons Store** for updates and security patches.
+Chrome now prevents direct CRX downloads from external HTML files for security reasons. **Manually installed CRX files also won't update automatically**, so we recommend installing from the **Chrome Web Store** or **Edge Add-ons Store** for updates and security patches.

 ## Contributing Guidelines